sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

   their identity with Stripe &mdash; this ensures that the platform is always KYC compliant.
 - _CheckoutPage.js_ and its subcomponent _CheckoutPageWithPayment.js_
-  handle Stripe actions related to customer checkout, including creating and confirming the payment intent, with a single button click.
+  handle Stripe actions related to customer checkout in default processes.
+Creating and confirming the payment intent are handled with a single button click.
-- The customer can save their payment method to Sharetribe either when purchasing a listing, or on a separate Payment Methods page.
+- The customer can save their payment method to Sharetribe either when making a payment on a transaction, or on a separate Payment Methods page.

 ## Frequently asked questions